fionacosima/3D-Force-Graph-Co-Occurrence/README.md

 ### Running Data Analysis

-Adjust the dataAnalysis script to your data and run it to create the graph_data.json file.
+Adjust the dataAnalysis script to your data, include your instagram message files, adjust your name and run it to create the graph_data.json file.
    ```bash
     python dataAnalysis.py
    ```
 ### Viewing the 3D Force Graph
 The index.html file visualizes the generated graph_data.json using a 3D Force Graph.
 To view the graph run:
    ```bash
     python -m http.server